mehulagg/gitlab/doc/user/packages/workflows/project_registry.md

 For Conan, you need to add GitLab as a Conan registry remote.
 Follow the instructions in the [GitLab Conan Repository docs](../conan_repository/index.md#add-the-package-registry-as-a-conan-remote).
 Then, create your package using the plus-separated (`+`) project path as your Conan user.
-For example, if your project is located at `https://gitlab.com/foo/bar/my-proj`, then you can [create your Conan package](../conan_repository/index.md) using `conan create . foo+bar+my-proj/channel`.
+For example, if your project is located at `https://gitlab.com/foo/bar/my-proj`, [create your Conan package](../conan_repository/index.md) using `conan create . foo+bar+my-proj/channel`.
 `channel` is your package channel (such as `stable` or `beta`).